LDG Fund Logo LDG Fund Logo Grantee Portal Login Menu

 Emergency Relief in Israel and Combatting Antisemitism in the US

-In response to the Hamas attack in Israel and the rise in antisemitism in the US, the Goldman Fund has awarded $665,000 in emergency grants to twelve organizations providing humanitarian relief, medical response, and victim support in Israel and to organizations working to combat antisemitism in the US.
+In response to the Hamas attack in Israel and the rise in antisemitism in the US, the Goldman Fund has awarded $865,000 in emergency grants to organizations providing humanitarian relief, medical response, and victim support in Israel and to organizations working to combat antisemitism in the US.

 • Anti-Defamation League – Central Pacific Region - $150,000